-As we indicated in our May Unistats publication, we plan to review and make changes to the data that we publish for the next academic year.
+As we indicated in our May Unistats publication, we have made changes to the data that we collect in the Unistats dataset and publish on Discover Uni.

 Discover Uni widget

-The data displayed on the widget will initially be:
+The data displayed on the widget will be:

-- the percentage of students in work or further study after six months from the Destinations of Leavers from Higher Education (DLHE) survey.
-This will change next year after we discontinue use of DLHE data.
+- The percentage of students in work or further study after 15 months from the Graduate Outcomes survey.

 See guidance on how to implement the new widget on the HESA website.